Many people experience weight gain after different types of surgeries, such as:

 Note – all vegetables, fruits, legumes, herbs, nuts, and seeds have fiber, but it’s mostly concentrated in the seeds, skin, and membranes.
 These foods also have many essential minerals, vitamins, and plant nutrients that are hastening your healing after surgery.

-Lower salt consumptionsalt
+Lower salt consumption

 Salt (sodium) absorbs water and causes water retention.